 On most jeans, the seams are overlocked and then pressed to one side, and a double row of topstitching keeps them flat.
 You want to get to the actual seam of the center back, so you'll need to remove the topstitching and press the seam flat, away from the garment.

-Undo the topstitching about 2 to 3 inches below where you've marked the bottom of the wedge.
+Undo the topstitching about 2-3" below where you've marked the bottom of the wedge.
 This will make it easier to sew, and allow more room to get your tapering line to meet up with the original seam stitching.

 6. Check the Fit